NTIA/sigmf-ns-ntia/ntia-location.sigmf-ext.md

 # ntia-location extension v1.0.0
-The ntia-location namespace provides metadata to describe a coordinate system and an object's location.
+The ntia-location namespace provides metadata to describe a coordinate system and annotate an associated object's location.

 `ntia-location` is fully compliant with the [SigMF](https://github.com/gnuradio/SigMF/blob/master/sigmf-spec.md#namespaces) specification and conventions. `ntia-location` SHOULD be used instead of lat/long in `sigmf-core`, where an alternative coordinate system is required.